WORLD HEALTH ORGANIZATION ENDORSES MEDICAL MARIJUANA

 The organization found the drug is not addictive and holds ‘no public health risks’

-The World Health Organization has declared that CBD – the relaxant property of cannabis used in medical marijuana – should not be a scheduled drug.
+The World Health Organization has declared that CBD – the relaxant property of cannabis found in medical marijuana – should not be a scheduled drug.

 As legalization of cannabis has spread rapidly across the United States and around the world, health officials have cautioned that we do not have enough research to rule out any down sides.